BasicWolf/archived-concrete-settings/docs/src/advanced.rst

    docstring explaining what
    ADMIN_NAME is and how to use it.

-Note, that extracting a docstring **works only if the settings are located in a readable file!**
+Note that extracting a docstring **works only if the settings are located in a readable file with source code!**
 Otherwise documentation has to be specified as an argument in :class:`Setting <concrete_settings.Setting>`
 constructor: